YukiyamaShizuka/SPONSOR/Dreaming_Lab_Architecture_Validation_and_Sponsorship_Proposal.md

-# Dreaming Lab — Full Stack Sponsorship Proposal (Expanded Full Detail Edition)
+# Dreaming Lab — Full Stack Sponsorship Proposal (Expanded Full Detail Edition — Provided as an Example Framework)

 **Author Direct Statement:**
 This proposal represents not simply a hardware request, but the total crystallization of years of deeply recursive system architecture modeling, semantic execution logic experimentation, language-level compiler theory, and deterministic compute structure design.
 The Dreaming Lab serves not as an incremental research facility, but as a self-contained, long-cycle semantic architecture proving ground — purpose-built to validate, extend, and stabilize full-stack alternative execution models beyond current industry abstractions.